swhitty/FlyingFox/README.md

 # Introduction

 **FlyingFox** is a lightweight HTTP server built using [Swift Concurrency](https://docs.swift.org/swift-book/LanguageGuide/Concurrency.html).
-The server uses non blocking sockets handling each connection using a [Task](https://developer.apple.com/documentation/swift/task) on the default concurrent executor.
+The server uses non blocking sockets, handling each connection in a [Task](https://developer.apple.com/documentation/swift/task) on the default concurrent executor.

 # Installation